YohanV1/WinkCode/README.md

 ## Performance

 We've conducted tests to measure the accuracy of the system using Levenshtein distance.
 The results are available in the attached CSV file.

-## Future Improvements

-- Implement machine learning for more accurate blink detection
-- Add support for more complex eye gestures
-- Develop a GUI for easier parameter adjustment
-- Optimize for performance on low-power devices
+However, this was not measured extensively.

 ## Contributing

 Contributions to WinkCode are welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgements

-This project was inspired by and builds upon the work of others in the field of computer vision and eye-tracking.
-We'd like to acknowledge the following sources:
+This project was inspired by and builds upon the work of others in the field of computer vision and eye-tracking:

 - [Rob McElhinney's Blink-Morse project](https://github.com/robmcelhinney/blink-morse): This repository provided valuable insights into the implementation of Morse code translation from eye blinks.

-- [PyImageSearch's Eye Blink Detection tutorial](https://pyimagesearch.com/2017/04/24/eye-blink-detection-opencv-python-dlib): Adrian Rosebrock's tutorial on eye blink detection using OpenCV and dlib was instrumental in developing our eye tracking system.
+- [PyImageSearch's Eye Blink Detection tutorial](https://pyimagesearch.com/2017/04/24/eye-blink-detection-opencv-python-dlib): Adrian Rosebrock's tutorial on eye blink detection using OpenCV and dlib was instrumental in developing the eye tracking system.

-These resources were crucial in the development of WinkCode, and we're grateful for the open-source community that makes such knowledge sharing possible.